-Planning is underway for the Thompsons Road and Berwick-Cranbourne Road Intersection Upgrade in Clyde North and Cranbourne North.
-We’re looking at solutions to reduce travel times, improve safety and cater for population growth and increased vehicle movements.
+Planning is progressing for the Thompsons Road and Berwick-Cranbourne Road Intersection Upgrade in Clyde North.

-- remove the existing roundabout and replace with traffic signals
+- remove the existing roundabout and replace it with traffic lights

 - improve public transport infrastructure at the intersection

 - improve walking and cycling infrastructure at the intersection.

 Development work has included traffic modelling, social studies and environmental investigations.
 This helped us to understand environmental and social impacts, develop design options, and confirm scope and costs of different options.

 We’ve finished our development work and completed a business case.
 The business case examines the upgrade in detail to help inform government decision-making.